Working with a Wedding Officiant: The Step-by-Step Process

 How much does it cost?
 I have a sliding fee scale.

-If you live within a 50-mile radius of San Francisco, the sliding scale is $50-250.
-If you live outside the Bay Area, the sliding scale is $300-650 in order to defray travel costs.
+If you live within a 50-mile radius of Tempe, the sliding scale is $50-250.
+If you live outside of the Phoenix Metropolitan Area, the sliding scale is $300-650 in order to defray travel costs.
 I don't turn anyone away simply for lack of funds, so please inquire, even if you're not sure you can afford it.